Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 Note: The user can utilize a certificate issued by a trusted CA (certification authority) with the configuration of anywhere Outlook.
 It cannot be configured with a certificate of self-signed.

-Users can try any of the mentioned ways for checking the configuration settings by using Outlook anywhere.
+Users can try any of the mentioned ways to check the configuration settings by using Outlook anywhere.

 1. Utilize Outlook from outside the cooperate network for connection with the on-premises mailbox of Exchange.